inmotionsoftware/ims-cpp-code-challenge/PART2.md

 Click [here](https://github.com/inmotionsoftware/ims-cpp-code-challenge/blob/generator/index.html) to generate your input.

-Apply `40` generations of pair insertion to the gene template and find the most and least common genes in the result.
+Take your input data and try to apply `40` generations of pair insertion to the gene template and find the most and least common genes in the result.

 **What do you get if you take the quantity of the most common gene and subtract the quantity of the least common gene?**

+Can't make it in `40` generations, how many generations can you reasonably run?

-Please submit your answer along with your sample data and code
+Please submit your answer along with your sample data and code.

 ## The Code